masayukig/presentty/example/demo.rst

    displayed with the slides, but will be displayed on the presenter's console.

-Presentty is a console presentation system based where slides are authored in reStructuredText.
+Presentty is a console presentation system where slides are authored in reStructuredText.

 Bullet Lists